openedx/edx-platform/docs/en_us/course_authors/source/create_new_course.rst

 #.
 From the **Content** menu, select **Updates**.
 #.
 Click **New Update**.
 #.
-Enter your update as as HTML.
+Enter your update in the HTML editor that opens.

   .. note::  You must enter the update in HTML.
-For a template that includes placeholders, see :ref:`Appendix A`.
+See :ref:`Appendix A`.

 4. Click **Save**.